Lidu Yangtze River Bridge

 Photo: Wikimedia, CC BY-SA 3.0.

 Fuling District is a district in central Chongqing, China.
-As the second largest city in Chongqing, the area is known for zha cai, a hot pickled mustard tuber, as well as serving as the location of former U.S.
+As the second largest district in Chongqing, the area is known for zha cai, a hot pickled mustard tuber, as well as serving as the location of former U.S.

 Lidu Yangtze River Bridge